jlardouin/myproject/README.md

     terraform destroy

 To enable Github Action & implement a IaaC interaction with Flexible Engine, we should set a basic wokflow using a Terraform Cloud workspace as a terraform runner
+- Generated a TF_API_TOKEN in TF Cloud trhough User settings/Tokens
+- Configure it in Github/Secret/Actions for that project